DoschkeO/VFPTransactions/README.md

 As should be known VFP transactions are actually not logged and the feature they offer is a reliable commit or rollback of all operations done within a transaction.
 The few transaction-related commands in VFP are quite self-explanatory BEGIN TRANSACTION begins a manual transaction, END TRANSACTION commits it, ROLLBACK rolls back changes made in a transaction and TXNLevel() is a function returning the current transaction level of the current datasession.
 Transactions can't be named, but TxnLevel() already hints on the ability to nest several transactions.
 The effect of transactions is rigorous locks on all DBFs involved in a transaction, which lock out any other user trying to do something with the same tables that are already involved in the transaction of another user, so the best practice is to keep them as short as possible.
 When you buffer all changes of a user in tables and finally have a save routine that commits the buffers that's the moment to start a transaction as best practice, store all buffers of tables involved - for example, an order and all its order details - to then commit the flushed buffers by ending the transaction or rolling back all changes when something fails.
 So far just a very brief description on how to make use of transactions in VFP.

+The technical part of it is that you only need to change your ways in a very slight but subtle difference from directly using BEGIN TRANSACTION, END TRANSACTION, and ROLLBACK and use the methods VFPTransactions provides in the form of methods of a \_VFP.Transactions object, that is established for transaction logging.

 ## Usage / Getting Started with VFPTransactions

-The technical part of it is that you only need to change your ways in a very slight but subtle difference from directly using BEGIN TRANSACTION, END TRANSACTION, and ROLLBACK and use the methods VFPTransactions provides in the form of methods of a \_VFP.Transactions object, that is established for transaction logging.
+Before you go into any detail you can test VFPTransactions on a sampledatabase coming with it that does a minimal test of the overall system and documents the steps of getting started.
+Open the porject (confirm the new home directory, obviously) and start sampleusage.prg, then you're in the middle of using the system.

 ## Preparing your codebase for the usage of VFP   Transactions

-Obviously the first step is to add the VFPTransactions stored procedures to your DBC and set all insert/update/delete triggers to call into them.
-But that's also taken care of with a simple call of createorupdatetransactionlog.prg:
+Going through all thatÄs done in that sampleusage.prg, obviously the first step is to add the VFPTransactions stored procedures to your DBC and set all insert/update/delete triggers to call into them.
+That's taken care of with a simple call of createorupdatetransactionlog.prg:
 ```
-Do createorupdatetransactionlog WITH "c:\path\to\yourdatabase.dbc"
+Do create_or_alter_vfptransactions_storedprocedures WITH "c:\path\to\yourdatabase.dbc"
 ```
 or when you prefer and CD into the PRGS directory or add it to SET PATH and/or SET PROCEDURE:
 ```
-createorupdatetransactionlog("c:\path\to\yourdatabase.dbc")
+create_or_alter_vfptransactions_storedprocedures("c:\path\to\yourdatabase.dbc")
 ```
+The sampleusage.prg does this stel in line 42 after first copying a sampledata.dbc, that in itself has no data yet but is already prepared with VFPS referential integrity stored procs and triggers in several tables calling them.
+The code in create_or_alter_vfptransactions_storedprocedures takes the given DBC, adds VFPTransactions Procedures from vfptransactions_storedprocedures.prg and then alters the insert/update/delete trigger calls from referntial integrity or adds its own calls in as first and only call.
+I fear VFP referential integrity generator will not be as cooperative when you change rules and let it rgenerate procedures, it'll simply overwrite the trigger calls in the table properties, but no problem, VFPTransactions can add itself back when you call it after every new update of VFP referential integrity.
+It's just demonstrating the compatibility with whatever triggers you have in your database anyway.

 Congratulations, you're almost there already.
 To let VFPTransactions know of your transactions also make the following replacements in your code:
 ```
 BEGIN TRANSACTION must be replaced by _vfp.Transactions.Begin(Set('DataSession'))
 END TRANSACION must be replaced by _vfp.Transactions.End(Set('DataSession'))
 ROLLBACK must be replaced by _vfp.Transactions.Rollback(Set('DataSession'))
 ```
 This can be done 1:1 at any place without putting any deeper thought to it.
 Even if your framework makes use of these VFP commands in objects managing transactions this way itself, VFPTransactions will just add a further layer to this and take over making the actual VFP command calls to really begin, end/commit or rollback transactions.
 And I really mean, don't begin questioning this.
-Even the parameter Set("Datasession") has its reasoning and can't be done within the Begin(), End(). and Rollback() methods, as the TransactionLogManager lives in its own datasession.
+Everrything in that has it's reasoning also the parameter Set("Datasession").
+It can't be done within the Begin(), End(). and Rollback() methods, as the TransactionLogManager lives in its own datasession.
 Only the caller can pass in from which datasessionId the call comes from and for which datasession, therefore, the transaction should begin, end or rollback.
+To explain why would need a few lessons on how datasessions are switched when VFP siwtches context between objects, not only to forms with a private datasession or session objects.

-One advantage of this is that objects will be created and stored in a collection within the VFPTransaction object world, that when destroyed for any reason - also system crashes - end with ROLLBACK by default.
+One advantage of the way VFPTrmnsactions manages transactions is that objects will be created and stored in a collection within the VFPTransaction object world, that when destroyed for any reason - also system crashes - end with ROLLBACK by default.
 So any unplanned exit puts data back into the previously known valid state (as long as the crash isn't really something very disruptive like a power outage without a UPS).

 Doing transactions this way you inform the TranactionLogManager to do a final commit on some transaction into the log so the queued data about this transaction doesn't linger in memory longer than the actual transaction.
 Which also tells why this is definitely not just an optional change.
 It's one of the major ingredients making VFPTransactions a possible transaction log mechanism - by knowing about your manual transactions.
 There are no native events happening that are triggered by starting or ending transactions and this is the most unobtrusive way of letting a transaction logger know about your transactions.
 It's not asking for much.